parsh96/docker-ci-cd/README.md

 # Continuous Integration
-Refer to the pdf - [GitHub-Jenkins-Integration.pdf](https://www.docker.com/sites/default/files/UseCase/RA_CI%20with%20Docker_08.25.2015.pdf) which gives details of how you can create a Webhook in GitHub repo which can send a notification to your CI Server (Jenkins in this case) to trigger a build on every new change in the repo.
+Refer to the pdf - [GitHub-Jenkins-Integration.pdf](https://www.docker.com/sites/default/files/UseCase/RA_CI%20with%20Docker_08.25.2015.pdf) which gives details of how you can create a Webhook in GitHub repo which can send a notification to your CI Server (Jenkins in this case) to trigger a Docker based build on every new change in the repo.
 The diagram below depicts the flow of events.

 <img src="https://github.com/sameerkasi200x/docker-ci-cd/blob/master/continuous-integration-jenkins-and-docker-trusted-reg.png?raw=true"  alt="Jenkins - GitHub - Docker integration" width="800" />